 This is apparently what goes on in my sleep-deprived mind.
 Oh, who am I kidding, this is the real me.
 I’m goofy.
 Or maybe I’m daffy.
 I don’t know.

-Let me put my serious hat on now so I can tell you about these seriously good muffins.
-This recipe is based on my pumpkin oatmeal muffins with the main difference being that I substituted mashed ripe banana for the pumpkin.
+Let me put my serious hat on now so that I can tell you about these seriously good muffins.
+This recipe is based on my pumpkin oatmeal muffins, with the main difference being that I substituted mashed ripe banana for the pumpkin.
 The banana adds a little extra sweetness to these muffins and helps keep them moist.

 I’m a big fan of oatmeal these days – I have several oatmeal recipes on my blog.
 I ate a lot of oatmeal when I was nursing because oatmeal is said to be a lactogenic ingredient (in other words: it can help new mamas increase their breastmilk supply).
 Personally, I feel like it helped me.
 I have several lactation recipes on the blog, and while this could be one of them, this recipe is really for everyone.
 My toddler and my husband both love these muffins.

 That said – if you are wondering what to make for a new mama, then add these oatmeal muffins to your list.
-So many of my Pittsburgh friends are either new mamas or pregnant right now so I’ve been baking a lot of oatmeal-based recipes lately.
-I recently made these banana muffins and cinnamon raisin mini-muffins for a new mama and I put extra batches in the freezer for some soon-to-be mamas who will be delivering soon.
+So many of my Pittsburgh friends are either new mamas or pregnant right now, so I’ve been baking a lot of oatmeal-based recipes lately.
+I recently made these banana muffins and cinnamon raisin muffins for a new mama, and I put extra batches in the freezer for some soon-to-be mamas who will be delivering soon.
 I never go empty-handed to a new mother’s house – if you have a new mom friend, please bring her snacks or a meal.
-Everyone always remembers to take a gift for the baby (obviously) but don’t forget the mama who labored for hours and probably hasn’t slept in days/weeks/months!
-There is no better gift for a new mother than the gift of food and the gift of your time (help her clean, watch the baby while she sleeps or takes a shower, etc).
+Everyone always remembers to take a gift for the baby (obviously), but don’t forget the mama who labored for hours and probably hasn’t slept in days/weeks/months!
+There is no better gift for a new mother than the gift of food and the gift of your time (help her clean, watch the baby while she sleeps or takes a shower, etc.).